AequilibraE/QAequilibraE/docs/source/menus_in_detail/public_transport.rst

 To import a GTFS feed, click **Public transport > Import GTFS**.
 A new window with the importer will open.
-If it is the first time you are creating a GTFS feed for your project, it may take a little while to create the public transport database in the project folder.
+If it is the first time you are creating a GTFS feed for your project, it may take a little while to create the public transport database in the project folder, and your QGIS screen might not be responsible until the database is created in the project folder.
 In the GTFS importer window, you can click on *Add Feed* and point to the location in your machine where the GTFS data is.

 .. image:: ../images/gtfs_1.png